 I’m not defined by my anxiety and if you’re struggling with a mental illness you’re not defined by it either.
 We are so much more than what we struggle with.

-Is there anything any of you struggle with that you’re willing to talk about?
+Is there anything you’re struggling with that you’re willing to talk about?
 Or ways you cope with anxiety or other mental illnesses?
 I’d love to hear your stories and suggestions!